icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

        }
    }, []);
    ```
-2. When user indicates that he/she wants to perform the HCE action, call the following function from the button's onClick routine:
+2. When the user indicates that he/she wants to perform the HCE action, call the following function from the button's onClick routine:
    ```typescript
    await NativeHCEModule.beginSession();
    ```